 Alongside this work CGO Institute will reach out to people who don’t yet know that they are the future and they can create it.
-For some, theatre producing is shrouded in mystery, believing they need to move to London/New York for intensive training, or feeling that it is not for someone like me or my community.
+For some, theatre producing & writing is shrouded in mystery, believing they need to move to London/New York for intensive training, or feeling that it is not for someone like me or my community.

 Kwame Kwei-Armah, artistic director of the Young Vic Theatre in London said (May 6th 2020 BBC) “When theatres do turn the lights back on, those who have often been excluded in the past must be present.
 From class to race to gender, we have made great progress over the last few years in our sector in trying to equalise it.
 I’m determined absolutely that all of that progress that we’ve made cannot go for naught.
 We have to rebuild with that as a fundamental.”

-We want to do everything we can to ensure that the participants in the first few cohorts on the Diploma really reflect and champion the diversity of the UK population (for example 19.5% non-white British UK census, 16% working age disabled), and take up the challenge to replicate that diversity in the stories they help to bring to the stage and the audience they attract into the theatres and spaces we perform in.
-As a Scottish based organisation we also wish to reach out with the diploma and extended workshops across the Country mindful that Rural Scotland accounts for 98% of the land mass of Scotland and 17% of the population.
+We want to do everything we can to ensure that the participants in the first few cohorts on the diplomas really reflect and champion the diversity of the UK population (for example 19.5% non-white British UK census, 16% working age disabled), and take up the challenge to replicate that diversity in the stories they help to bring to the stage and the audience they attract into the theatres and spaces we perform in.
+As a Scottish based organisation we also wish to reach out with the diplomas and extended workshops across the Country mindful that Rural Scotland accounts for 98% of the land mass of Scotland and 17% of the population.

 In the end artists and audiences need to see themselves reflected in the managements and offices of the arts of the future.
 That starts by working to see that change in the classrooms (especially cloud-based) which are offering pathways into the business.

 We have much to learn from each other.
-Join us and think about a new future in which you will be the inventor, employer and enabler of the theatre and the performing arts you want to see in the world.
+Join us and think about a new future in which you will be the inventor, storyteller, employer and enabler of the theatre and the performing arts you want to see in the world.

 To help CGO in this work we have gathered an advisory/guardian group who together with the Faculty have ‘lived experience’ which covers the 9 protected characteristics of the UK Equality Act.
 Together we have further lived and learned experience to offer, and intersectionality across characteristics.
 This group will be there to support and challenge the work of the CGO Institute on behalf of the audience and practitioners of the future.